The Primary Health Care Team

 Practice Nurses and Allied Staff

 The Practice Nursing team are essential members of our primary health care team.
-Anne-Marie Pink (Lead Nurse) and Clare Adams are our Nurse Prescribers who work alongside our Nurse Practitioners and GPs.
+Anne-Marie Pink and Clare Adams are our Nurse Prescribers who work alongside our Nurse Practitioner and GPs.
 Our Practice Nurses are Mrs Michelle Kewley and Mrs Lesley Hull.
 The Practice Nursing team are the experienced professionals who can help you in many different aspects without the need to see a doctor.
 They will also assist the doctors in performing procedures like minor operations, coil insertions, examinations, etc.

 The Practice Nurses (Lesley Hull and Michelle Kewley) are available by appointment between 9.00 am and 5.30 pm Monday to Friday in the treatment rooms.
 They will refer you to the doctor if your condition requires it.